kubernetes/enhancements/keps/sig-node/4742-node-labels-downward/README.md

 We’d like to change the runtime behavior of containers based on node labels.
-In our case, we’re using a CNI with DaemonSets to perform network setup, and would like to configure the network differently based on the presence of a node label (e.g. `toplogy.k8s.io/vpn=true`).
+In our case, we’re using a CNI with DaemonSets to perform network setup, and would like to configure the network differently based on the presence of a node label (e.g. `topology.k8s.io/vpn=true`).

 A number of other use cases exist for providing node labels to pods.
-One example is utilizing topology data from cloud providers, which are automatically assignedto nodes, and then used to tailor workloads to minimize cross-zone data transfers and reduce costs.
+One example is utilizing topology data from cloud providers, which are automatically assigned to nodes, and then used to tailor workloads to minimize cross-zone data transfers and reduce costs.
 Having an easy way for pods to access these node topology labels would provide users a straightforward, maintainable way to optimize their workloads given topology constraints.